allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 In this lab, you'll have opportunities to get checks for ideation, independent research, reflection, and variables.
 You can get points for ideation and reflection by populationg IDEATION.md and REFLECTION.md as instructed (reflection instructions will be available in the second week of working on this assignment).

+## Some notes on Gatorgrade

+This is probably most of your first semester working with Github Classroom and Gatorgrade.
+It's also MY first semester working with Github Classrom and Gatorgrade!

+The first time deploying someting in real life is usually a bit rocky, so I appreciate all of you bearing with me.
+You can always let me know if you think the software has graded you unfairly (even the best functioning bots make mistakes sometimes).

+NOte that autograde will run when I update the assignment for next week, and I might make multiple passes.
+This will lead to a build fail because there will be new grading parameters I haven't outlined yet i.e. please ignore this build fail.
+If Github notifcations are stressing you out, you are welcome to [silence them](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 ## Week 1 Steps

 ### PART ONE: Ideation Steps